tangrams/tangram-docs/pages/shaders.md

 ## `blocks`
 Optional parameter.
 Defines the start of a `blocks` block.

-The `block` element has six optional sub-elements.
+The `blocks` element has six optional sub-elements.
 Each can contain shader code for manipulating a particluar part of the shading pipeline:

-* `global`: define global functions, usable by the other `block` elements
+* `global`: define global functions, usable by the other shader blocks
 * `position`: modify the position of a vertex
-* `width`: modify the width of a feature drawn with the `lines` draw style
+* `width`: modify the width of a feature drawn with the `lines` style
-* `normal`: modify the normal of a face, per-pixel
+* `normal`: modify the normal of a face (either per-vertex or per-pixel depending on lighting settings)
-* `color`: modify the color of a pixel before lighting
+* `color`: modify the color of a vertex or pixel (depending on lighting settings) before lighting
 * `filter`: modify the color of a pixel after lighting

 The _shader blocks_ can be defined in any order, but they will be injected in this order into the _vertex_ and/or _fragment_ shader before their compilation.